Massachusetts, South Shore, Middleborough

 Nemasket Healthcare Center

-WM Stadelmann Jr. Electrical Service
+Wm Stadelmann Jr. Electrical Service LLC

 J.K.
-Olivieri Insurance Agency
+Olivieri Insurance

 Maddigan Tax Service